As required, a suite of methods is used to delve into high-risk areas, including, but not limited to:

 Computers and electronic equipment – including related conflict minerals

 Monash has engaged one of its key computer suppliers and review its approach addressing risks of modern slavery in its supply chain.
 The supplier was found to be well-advanced in this area.

 The supplier has a clear and well-known zero-tolerance approach to modern slavery in its supply chain and is a founding member of the Responsible Business Alliance, a leading global alliance aimed at improved corporate social responsibility within supply chains.

 The supplier publishes a Conflict Minerals Report detailing its efforts to purchase processed goods from non-conflict sources, as it has a heavy dependence on third-party manufactured components made from refined, mined minerals.

-Though satisfied with the actions of its primary supplier, Monash considers this industry to be of particular risk and will assess, during its forthcoming modern slavery program of work, additional measures to support heightened awareness of suppliers within this supply chain, with a focus on suppliers other than the primary supplier.
+Though satisfied with the actions of its primary supplier, Monash considers this industry to be of particular risk and will assess, during its forthcoming modern slavery program of work, additional measures to support heightened awareness and transparency of suppliers within this supply chain, with a focus on suppliers other than the primary supplier.

 Monash University, in conjunction with the Australian University Procurement Network (AUPN), identified an instance of modern slavery within its supply chain for latex gloves.
 The following actions were identified as likely being implemented by a recruiting company that was a third party providing labour supply services to an offshore subcontractor to a Monash supplier:

 The subcontractor took steps to provide financial reparation to the affected migrant unskilled workers and to ensure passports were accessible, and also terminated use of the recruiting company.
 In addition, Monash’s direct supplier ceased utilising the subcontractor in question.